-Pros: The Epson Expression Home XP-430 (starting at $60; available on Amazon) is a versatile printer that stands out for its compact footprint, convenient connectivity, and consistent print quality.
+Pros: The Epson Expression Home XP-430 (starting at $60) is a versatile printer that stands out for its compact footprint, convenient connectivity, and consistent print quality.
 Weighing in at only 9 pounds, the XP-430 measures just 15.4 x 11.8 x 5.7 inches when all trays are closed.
 A CNET expert says the size makes it a great pick for students and others working in tight spaces.
 This reviewer was also impressed with the low upfront price and the relatively low cost of ink cartridges.
 The XP-430 prints black-and-white documents at a respectable 8.5 pages per minute, according to CNET tests, though other types of print jobs are a little slow.
 The quality of the output is very respectable: Text is sharp and clean, the reviewer says, and color graphics and photos also look very good.
 Consumer reviews on Amazon echo this positive feedback.
 They verify that the Expression Home XP-430 is easy to connect to a wireless network and works well with Android and Apple devices.
 Users also like that it has a memory card reader.

 Cons: The CNET reviewer laments the lack of a USB port for flash drives and an automatic document feeder -- which users agree can make scanning several individual pages tedious -- but these absences are not unusual for an MFP in this price range.
 However, the printer also lacks automatic double-sided printing, which is a pretty common feature even among the cheap competition.
 Some users also complain that the printer takes a while to complete jobs, and several note that it uses a lot of ink, which means cartridges must be frequently replaced.
 Several reviewers note that, while the ability to change individual ink cartridges is a plus, the Expression Home XP-430 will not print at all -- even in black-and-white mode -- if any of the color cartridges is empty.
 The need to use proprietary ink cartridges is also a point of contention.